LAION-AI/laion.ai/notes/open-gpt-4-o.md

 previewImg: "/images/blog/gpt-4-omni.webp"
 ---

-Technologies like the recently introduced GPT-4-OMNI from OpenAI show have again the potential which strong multi-modal models might have to positively transform many aspects of our lives.
+Technologies like the recently introduced GPT-4-OMNI from OpenAI show again the potential which strong multi-modal models might have to positively transform many aspects of our lives.
 A particularly impressive example of this is in the field of education.
-Imagine every person in the world having their own personal learning assistant that acts like a attentive , caregiving, patient, and empathetic tutorfriendolder sibling.
+Imagine every person in the world having their own personal learning assistant that acts like a attentive, caring, patient, and empathetic tutor.
 The demo from OpenAI last Monday showed that such a vision of the future is not too far off and is within reach.

 ## The Path to Open Multi-Modal Models